Research & Service Units

 The University of Arkansas, the Northwest Arkansas Education Service Cooperative, as well as the partner schools, their students, parents, and communities work together to provide and implement customized strategies, effective tools, and authentic partnerships to improve overall public school performance and student academic achievement.

-The Human Performance Laboratory (HPL), located in HPER 321, is a student-centered facility with a unique dual purpose that includes research and educational components.
-The mission of the HPL is to serve as a multidisciplinary unit for the initiation and conducting of research focusing upon health, exercise, and performance.
-The lab provides educational outreach programs for targeted groups with an emphasis on collaborative and cooperative programs with agencies in the state and region as well as offering additional educational experiences for our undergraduate and graduate students in exercise science.
-The HPL's goal is to emphasize collaborative and cooperative approaches to research and programming.
+The Exercise Science Research Center, formerly the Human Performance Laboratory, located in HPER 321, is a student-centered facility with a unique dual purpose that includes research and educational components.
+The mission of the center is to serve as a multidisciplinary unit for the initiation and conducting of research focusing upon health, exercise, and performance.
+It provides educational outreach programs for targeted groups with an emphasis on collaborative and cooperative programs with agencies in the state and region as well as offering additional educational experiences for our undergraduate and graduate students in exercise science.
+The center's goal is to emphasize collaborative and cooperative approaches to research and programming.

 Northwest Arkansas Writing Project